moby/moby/docs/sources/reference/run.md

 While not strictly a means of identifying a container, you can specify a version of an image you'd like to run the container with by adding `image[:tag]` to the command.
 For example, `docker run ubuntu:14.04`.

+### Image[@digest]

+Images using the v2 or later image format have a content-addressable identifier called a digest.
+As long as the input used to generate the image is unchanged, the digest value is predictable and referenceable.

 ## PID Settings (--pid)
     --pid=""  : Set the PID (Process) Namespace mode for the container,